DanielBraaksma/DanielBraaksma/README.md

 ## About Me

 - 👀 I’m interested in building awesome projects that do new and exciting things for people
-- 🌱 I’m currently learning more about backend development
-- 💞️ I’m looking to build my skills as a FullStack Developer
 - 📫 How to reach me: danebraaksma@gmail.com

 <br>